Luger-Lab/coding-tutorials/basic_computing/README.md

     0. [Best practices](#best-practices)

 ## Linux
 Linux is the kernel on which most high performance computing (HPC) is done.
 A kernel is the software that allows an operating system to control physical hardware.
-The Linux kernel is based on UNIX and is open source and free to use by anyone, as its creator Linus Tuvolds started the kernel under a GNU license back in the 90's.
+The Linux kernel is based on UNIX and is open source and free to use by anyone, as its creator [Linus Tuvolds](https://en.wikipedia.org/wiki/Linus_Torvalds) started the kernel under a GNU license back in the early 90's.
 Anyone can contribute code to the kernel, as long as it passes a series of revisions and oversight.
 Because so many people contribute to the code it is constantly being improved.

 To use Linux, you need a distribution (shortened to 'distros').
 These distros are tantamount to operating systems (think Windows or MacOS).
 There are many to choose from: free ones like Ubuntu or Tux and enterprise ones like RedHat and CentOS.
 Whichever distro you choose, they will all act the same under the hood, even if the desktop appearance is different, because they all operate using the same kernel.